woohoolabs/yin/README.md

     }

     /**
-     * Provides information about the "links" section of the current resource.
+     * Provides information about the "links" member of the current resource.
      *
      * The method returns a new Links schema object if you want to provide linkage
      * data about the resource or null if it should be omitted from the response.